 If you register your interest, we will only retain your information for as long as you consent or at the maximum of two years.

 If you are successful in booking a course, we will retain your information for three years to enable us to administer the course and then we will review the information for historical preservation.

 If you sign up for RCPCH Conference and exhibition and are not a member, we will continue to retain your data and send communications about future conferences for two years, unless you withdraw consent.
-If you are a member, we will continue to contact you in line with your mailing preferences on your RCPCH online account.
+If you are a member, or have a free online account with us, we will continue to contact you in line with your mailing preferences on your RCPCH online account.
 If you are a member, you can also find out more about how we process your personal data by reading the membership privacy notice.

 The RCPCH will retain user RCPCH Compass accounts for 5 years since last use unless the user makes a written request for deletion of the account by email to email@example.com.
 For more information about the RCPCH Compass site, please see the Compass privacy notice.

 We will only keep your abstract or proposal until a decision has been made about which are included in the event programme.
 If your abstract or proposal is successful, this will be published in our event programme, reviewed and kept indefinitely for historical purposes.

 If you are an adjudicator, we will only retain your contact details until the process is complete, unless you have other interactions with the College which require us to retain it.

 Transferring information outside of the UK